LiamJCates/Programming-Notes/Data Structures/CommonStructures/Lists/LinkedList.md

 ## LinkedList

-A linked list is a recursive data structure implementing the List data type
+A linked list is a recursive data structure implementing the List data type A linked list is a sequential list

-The data structure is a linear collection of data elements represented by a linked sequence of nodes.
+The data structure is a dynamic linear collection of data elements represented by a resizable linked sequence of nodes.

 Unlike an array, sequence order is not given by physical placement in memory but by following references that link to each subsequent node.